 Machine-readable and human illegible forms.
 A binary response is devoid of meaning and complexity.
 0 or 1.
 True or false, present or absent, white or inexistent.

-In the realm of facial recognition and algorithmic processing, such digital systems are frequently trained on predominantly lighter-skinned faces.
+In the realm of facial recognition and algorithmic processing, such digital systems are frequently trained on predominantly lighter skinned faces.
 As a result, they routinely fail when encountering Black and darker-skinned individuals.

 Drawing on Frantz Fanon's Black Skin, White Masks, I consider how colonial ideologies continue to operate within contemporary digital systems.
-Fanon examined how white supremacist structures create psychological violence, imposing feelings of inferiority upon Black communities.
-This same dynamic operates within algorithmic systems today, encoded into the very architectures of algorithmic design.

 This body of work engages this intersection of racial violence and technological mediation.
 Informed by Tina Campt’s Listening to Images and the interventions of photographer Martina Bacigalupo, I question the visual regimes that dictate who is seen, how they are classified, and who is afforded protection or targeted for suspicion.